 In May 2017, the then Dutch Minister for the Environment Dijksma headed a climate mission to California (the United States).
-Together with a number of Dutch companies, she explored how climaterelated cooperation between the Netherlands and the United States can be enhanced further.
+Together with a number of Dutch companies, she explored how climate-related cooperation between the Netherlands and the United States can be enhanced further.
 The mission focused on the exchange of smart innovations in cleaner fleets, public transport and sustainable buildings, as well as combating the impact of rising sea levels, among other things.
-In addition to contributing to the https://www.klimaattop2016.nl/documenten/rapporten/2016/10/26/de-impact-van-de-nationale-klimaattop-2016-in-kaart attainment of the Paris climate goals, the new technologies and smart solutions also boost economic growth and generate more $jobs^{221}$.
+In addition to contributing to the attainment of the Paris climate goals, the new technologies and smart solutions also boost economic growth and generate more jobs^{221.}